AV8-hub/Advanced-ML-Project/README.md

 This project focuses on leveraging neural network models for accurate image segmentation of sports balls using the COCO dataset.
 We explore state-of-the-art architectures, including U-Net, Mask R-CNN, and DeepLab, adapting them to diverse sports scenarios.
 The goal is to enhance sports analytics by providing precise segmentation in dynamic settings.

-If launching on SSP Cloud : put this on the terminal -> sudo apt-get update sudo apt-get install libglib2.0-0
+If launching on SSP Cloud : put this on the terminal -> sudo apt-get update sudo apt-get install libgl1-mesa-glx

+sudo apt-get update
+sudo apt-get install libglib2.0-0